 become, it will bypass all WinRM restrictions, but it can only be used to run commands, not modules.

 win_psexecto run a command on the host.
 PSExec does not use WinRM and so will bypass any of the restrictions.

-See the question for more information about WinRM limitations.
+See this question for more information about WinRM limitations.

 Most of the Ansible modules in Ansible Core are written for a combination of Linux/Unix machines and arbitrary web services.
 These modules are written in Python and most of them do not work on Windows.

 Because of this, there are dedicated Windows modules that are written in PowerShell and are meant to be run on Windows hosts.
-A list of this modules can be found here.
+A list of these modules can be found here.